Ribeiro: The Ultimate Guide to Galicia’s Oldest Wine Region

 The Avia River in Ribadavia - photo by Angelo Ramos

 The Avia River begins in the Serra do Suído mountain range, above the northern limits of the Ribeiro wine appellation, and runs south toward Ribadavia.
 Over the course of its 38 kilometers, it looks up at the slopes that once held the great historical vineyards of this area, home to some of the most compelling scenery in the whole area.
-Its river valley was once the “golden mile” of the Ribeiro, with places like Leiro, Gomariz, San Clodio, and Beade filling the area with riches.
+Its river valley was once the “golden mile” of Ribeiro, with places like Leiro, Gomariz, San Clodio, and Beade filling the area with riches.

 "Río Miño Ventosela" by Mimiá is licensed by CC BY-NC 2.0 DEED